LukeGus/Termix-Docs/docs/api-reference.md

 - `http://localhost:8083` - SSH tunnel management server
 - `http://localhost:8084` - SSH file manager server
 - `http://localhost:8085` - Server statistics and monitoring server

+## Support

+If you need help with Termix, you can join the [Discord](https://discord.gg/jVQGdvHDrf) server and visit the support channel.
+You can also open an issue or open a pull request on the [GitHub](https://github.com/LukeGus/Termix/issues) repo.